 Every time you update content in the story, you will need to re-publish the story.

 If you have multiple apps and want to publish a story to a different app, you will also need to re-publish it and choose the new deployment target (app).

 Your users will need to update the story on their app every time you make a change.

 When you make changes to a story and then publish an update, the results for users who have already completed the previous story version will not change until they complete the new version.
-Their previous version will be archived after the new version has been completed.
+Their previous logs will be archived after the new attempt has been completed.

 The deployment target is the app to which you want to publish your story.